Recent developments and trends

 What aviation-related disputes typically arise in your jurisdiction and how are they usually resolved?

 Typical aviation-related disputes in the Philippines involve consumer protection and liability.
-Most cases are related to cancelled or delayed flights, lost or damaged cargo and aircraft accidents.
-The majority of these cases are settled with the complainant, while a few are resolved by the courts.
+Most cases concern cancelled or delayed flights, lost or damaged cargo and aircraft accidents.
+Most of these cases are settled with the complainant, while a few are resolved by the courts.

-Under the Warsaw Convention for the Unification of Certain Rules Relating to International Carriage by Air (which the Philippines has ratified), an action for damages must be brought, at the plaintiff’s discretion, in the territory of one of the contracting parties to such convention, either:
+In 2015 the Philippines acceded to the Montreal Convention for the Unification of Certain Rules for International Carriage by Air.
+Under the Montreal Convention, an action for damages must be brought, at the option of the plaintiff, in the territory of one of the state parties before the courts: